woodentoken/dotfiles/README.md

 # woodentoken/dotfiles

-These are dotfiles designed for Linux.
+These are dotfiles designed for Linux (and specifically Ubuntu)

 They are based around using zsh for the terminal and neovim for the editor.